The Maximum Number of Pentagons in a Planar Graph: Introduction

-We now introduce some notation which we will require.
-We denote the degree of a vertex $x$ in a graph $G$ by $d_G(x)$.
-When the graph being considered is clear we omit the subscript $G$.
-A path of length $k$ traversing the vertices $x_1,x_2,\dots,x_{k+1}$ in that order is denoted $x_1x_2\dots x_{k+1}$.
+Now we introduce some notation which we will require later.
+We denote the degree of a vertex~$x$ in a graph $G$ by $d_G(x)$.
+When the graph being considered is obvious, we omit the subscript $G$.
+A path of length~$k$ traversing the vertices $x_1,x_2,\dots,x_{k+1}$ in that order is denoted $x_1x_2\dots x_{k+1}$.
 The vertices $x_1$ and $x_{k+1}$ are referred to as terminal vertices, and the remaining vertices are referred to as internal vertices.
-Similarly, a cycle of length $k$ going through the vertices $x_1,x_2,\dots,x_k$ is denoted by $x_1x_2\dots x_kx_1$.
+Similarly, a cycle of length~$k$ going through the vertices $x_1,x_2,\dots,x_k,x_1$ is denoted by $x_1x_2\dots x_kx_1$.

-A copy of $H$ in a graph $G$ is a (not necessarily induced) subgraph of $G$ isomorphic to $H$.
+A copy of a graph $H$ in a graph $G$ is a subgraph of $G$ (not necessarily induced), isomorphic to~$H$.
 For graphs $G$ and $H$, we denote by $\N(H,G)$ the number of copies of $H$ in $G$.
-The neighborhood of a vertex $v$ is denoted by $N(v)$, and the closed neighborhood (that is, $\{v\}\cup N(v)$) is denoted by $N[v]$.
+The neighborhood of a vertex $v$ is denoted by $N(v)$, and the closed neighborhood (that is, $\{v\}\cup N(v)$) is denoted by~$N[v]$.
 Given a graph $G$, the vertex and edge sets of $G$ are denoted by $V(G)$ and $E(G)$, respectively.
-Let $G$ be a graph and $S \subset V(G)$, then $G[S]$ denotes the induced subgraph of $G$ on the vertex set $S$.
-Let $C=x_1x_2\dots x_kx_1$ be a cycle in $G$, then $C$ is said to separate vertices $y,z \in V(G)$ in a planar embedding of $G$ if $y$ is in the interior of the curve formed by embedding the cycle and $z$ is in the exterior.
+Let~$G$ be a graph and $S \subset V(G)$, then $G[S]$ denotes the induced subgraph of $G$ on the vertex set $S$.
+Let~$C=x_1x_2\dots x_kx_1$ be a cycle in $G$, then $C$ is said to separate the vertices $y,z \in V(G)$ in a planar embedding of $G$ if one of $y$ or $z$ is in the interior of the closed curve formed by embedding of the cycle and the other one is in the exterior.
+For a given graph $G$, if $e = \{v,u\}$ is an edge of $G$, then the contraction of the edge $e$ is the graph obtained from $G$ by replacing the two vertices $\{v,u\}$ with a new vertex $w$ and replacing the edges of the form~$\{v,x\}$ and~$\{y,u\}$ with the edges~$\{w,x\}$ and~$\{y,w\}$ respectively, taking the new edges without multiplicity.